-The first thing that should be noted is that all the rims on F250 - F350 single or dual rear wheels between the years of 1999 to 2008 used a 8 * 170mm lug pattern on a hub centric rim.
+The first thing that should be noted is that all the rims on F250 - F350 single or dual rear wheels between the years of 1999 to 2017 use a 8 * 170mm lug pattern on a hub centric rim.
 There is one extremely important distinction here - the fact that these rims are HUB CENTRIC.
 Remember that word.
 That means that the center portion of the wheel hub centers the wheel but it also helps support some weight of the truck.
 A hub centric wheel generally uses lug nuts with flat washers, although sometimes you do see tapered applications.

 A lug centric rim relies solely on the lug nuts to center and support the weight of the vehicle.
 In the case of these heavy SuperDuty trucks, never mount a lug centric wheel or adapter to the vehicle.
 The studs will likely fail causing the wheel to separate from the vehicle.

 I have included a few pictures to explain the installation.
 The first picture slightly above on your left clearly shows the hub centric ring protruding from the center of the 2 inch wheel adapter spacer.
 I can not stress how important it is to buy a wheel adapter spacer that is purposely built for use on hub centric Ford Superduty wheels.
 There is no other safe way to correctly mount factory Ford Superduty rims onto a factory Ford wheel hub.
 Your safety should be the most important factor when choosing rim styles.